 This discussion has either convinced you that we are really embarking on a new level of abstraction, or they have seemed cryptic, mysterious or nonsensical.
-In any case, let's look at some concrete examples.
+You might want to return to this section in a few days and give it another read then.
+In any case, let's look at some concrete examples now.